jose-bonilla/git-histimport/README.md

 You should import the git repository and ensure it's checked into the default/primary/release branch of whatever you're working on before branching off of that.
-Dabbling my hands in a current commit after a recent import has awoken quite the git demons that I'd advise we jsut stay away from.
+Dabbling my hands in a current commit after a recent import has awoken quite the git demons that I'd advise we just stay away from.
 Just keep it simple, and get it merged in.